 Stock or Broth

-Beans are a staple food item all over the world because they're inexpensive, easy to prepare, nutritious and filling.
+Beans are a staple food item all over the world because they're cheap, easy to prepare, nutritious and filling.
 You can always keep some cans of beans in your pantry, but if you want to save some money, buy dry beans.
-It takes a little longer to prepare, but you get zero additives and preservatives and they taste better than canned beans.
-Just be sure to allow time in your meal prep for them to soak.
-If you're new to buying beans, start with a mix of black, pinto and red beans for your pantry's collection.
-Beans are great on their own served as a side dish to some veggies and meat.
-They also make a good addition to casseroles and cold salads.
+They take a little longer to prepare, but they have zero additives and preservatives and taste better than canned.
+The trick with dry beans is to let them soak before you cook them; overnight is best.
+If you've never prepared dry beans, black, pinto and red beans are good staples, though you can usually find bean mixes, as well.
+You can speed up the cooking process, too, if you cook them in an Instant Pot or pressure cooker.

-Peanut butter isn't just for sandwiches, even though it fits that role perfectly.
-You can also use it in a variety of dishes and dips, especially those with an Asian influence.
+Peanut butter isn't just for PB&Js, though it was made for that role.
+You can also use peanut butter in a variety of dishes and dips, especially those with an Asian influence — think curries, satay and even Pad Thai.
 It's a great source of protein so when you eat it as a spread on fruits and vegetables, you're getting a double dose of health benefits.
-Add it to smoothies, spread some on a cracker or just eat it with a spoon -- peanut butter is a must-have for any pantry.
-Visit your local natural food store to get additive and preservative-free peanut butter that's ground fresh right in front of you.
+Add it to smoothies, spread some on a cracker or just eat it with a spoon — peanut butter is a must-have for any pantry.
+You can also head to your local natural foods store and get additive- and preservatives-free peanut butter that's ground fresh right in front of you.
 If the natural version isn't sweet enough, add a little honey to it for a taste your family will love.

 You'd be hard pressed to name a cuisine that doesn't utilize tomatoes in some way.
-It's the most versatile item from the garden and nothing beats the taste of a freshly picked tomato.
-But if you want year round tomatoes, lucky for you there are a variety you can get in a can.
-Your best bet is to keep on hand a mix of diced, crushed and whole tomatoes for a range of dishes.
-Of course, any of these will work if you have a cutting board and a knife, but it's handy to just dump it straight from the can into the pot.
-This is one pantry staple you can't live without.
+It's the most versatile item from the garden and nothing beats the taste of a summer tomato.
+But if you want year-round tomatoes, there is a variety available by can or box.
+Your best bet is to keep on hand a mix of diced, crushed and whole tomatoes for a range of dishes, like chili, spaghetti sauce, shrimp creole and more.
+Of course, any of these will work if you have a cutting board and a knife, but it's handy to just dump the tomatoes straight into the pot.

 Home Made Simple recipes are tasty dishes that even the most amateur cook can prepare.
 Try these deliciously simple recipes from the Home Made Simple.